Last updated: October 30, 2024

 • Water damage from storm surges

-• Federal programs and private insurance services are available to provide protection against these disasters.
+• Federal programs and private insurance services may be available to provide protection against these events.

-Some disasters, such as hurricanes and hail, must be specifically listed in the “Named Perils” section of your homeowners insurance to be covered.
+Some disasters, such as hurricanes and hail, must be specifically listed as a “Named Peril” by an insurance provider to be covered.

 Home warranty planning

-When you do have a claim and need to fix damage, you may need extra assistance in paying for repairs.
-Purchasing a home warranty when you buy your home can provide some peace of mind.
+You may need extra assistance when paying for property repairs.
+Purchasing a home warranty when buying your house could or may provide peace of mind.
 Home warranties typically last one year and apply to plumbing, heating and air conditioning, wiring and major appliances.

-If a pipe breaks in your home, homeowners insurance will typically pay to repair the damage caused by the pipe and the leaking but may not pay to fix the pipe itself.
-In situations like this, a home warranty plan will cover the remaining repair costs.
-A home warranty plan may be a great way to round out the coverage on your new home and keep your possessions and property well protected.
+If a pipe breaks in your home, homeowners insurance may cover the damage caused by the pipe and the leaking but not the cost of fixing the pipe itself.
+In situations like this, a home warranty plan might cover the remaining repair costs.

-Insurance joins property taxes and maintenance as new costs that you need to consider when planning your home ownership budget.
-Work with your lender to estimate these costs as you are planning to purchase a home.
+Insurance is something you need to consider when planning your home ownership budget.
+Work with your lender to estimate insurance costs when you purchase a home.

-Please note: Discover® Home Loan offers home equity loans and mortgage refinance opportunities, but does not offer purchase mortgages.
+Please note: Discover® Home Loans offers home equity loans and mortgage refinance opportunities, but does not offer purchase mortgages.

 Tap into your equity today